I don’t want people to see me go into a Downward Dog pose at the airport and think I’m trying to grab their attention.

 Instead of the full Pigeon pose on the floor, I modify it with a Figure of 4 leg stretch.
 To put it simply, it’s the “guy’s way of crossing one leg“.
 This is great for stretching the hips.

 Seated upright on a chair, spine long, lift your right leg up with the knee bent, flex that ankle (keep it flexed) and stack right ankle over your left leg, over the knee.
-Think of gently pushing the right knee -> downwards, in the direction of the floor.
+Think of gently pushing the right knee downwards towards the direction of the floor.

 For a deeper stretch, keeping your spine extended and legs the way they are, gently lean your upper torso forward over your legs.
 Think of keeping your chest lifted as you fold forward.

 Breathe a few cycles, then do for the other side.

-Seated on a chair, inhale and sit up tall, spine extended.
-Place your right hand on the left of your left thigh; left fingers behind you on the chair.
-As you exhale, gently twist your upper body to the left and back, looking over your left shoulder.
+Seated on a chair, place your right hand on the left of your left thigh; left fingers behind you on the chair.
+Inhale and sit up tall so your spine gets extended.
+As you exhale, gently twist your upper body towards the left and back, looking over your left shoulder.
 Think about wanting to look behind you.
 With each inhalation, mindfully extend the spine taller, then exhale and twist a little bit deeper.

 Do this for 2-3 breaths and turn back to face the front at the exhalation.
 Repeat for the other side.

-If you’re going to be sitting on the floor, Lord of the Fishes pose will be the full version of this.
+If you’re going to be sitting on the floor, Lord of the Fishes pose (below) will be the full version of this.

 Standing Yoga Poses